 One of my very good friends “Bhuvan Gupta” is a major buff about Mughal architecture, Mughal history and the Taj Mahal at Agra.
 As much as me, he loves to travel too.
 Albeit, most of his travel itinerary would include visits to places of historic importance.
-Mughal history and the story of Taj Mahal to me is a subject that I would really not be able to elaborate more upon.
-Thus I requested Bhuvan, to write a guest post for Pixellicious and I’m glad he agreed and, I knew he would, considering the madness he carries about Taj Mahal and Agra.
+Mughal history and the story of this monument, to me, is a subject that I would really not be able to elaborate more upon.
+Thus I requested Bhuvan, to write a guest post for Pixellicious and I’m glad he agreed and, I knew he would, considering the madness he carries about this wonder of the world.

 So here is what Bhuvan Gupta has to say about his experience with Taj Mahal, Agra and Mughal history.